-If we read the Bible passages that mention Abel, we realize that God had great regard for him and used him to explain life and faith to other people.
-The message from his life is still speaking.
-Many authorities think he was probably only a young man or even a youth when he was killed.
+And if we read the Bible passages that mention him, we realize that God had great regard for him and used him to explain life and faith to other people.
+We think he was probably only a young man or even a youth when he was killed.
 Why is his story important?
-We have many stories of other young heroes who still influence lives every day.
-They are also important.

-We don't all go out and kill our brother.
+We don't go out and kill our brother.
 Or do we?
-We hear people say that people kill others because they see it on television, or they know children are learning it from playing war games?
+We hear people say that others do that because they see it on television, or they know children are learning it from playing war games?
 Cain didn't have any of those "guidelines" but he had jealousy, a trait which all of us have to one degree or another.
 This passage talks a lot about faith - that simple thing that we cannot see, but that we must have if we believe in Christ as our personal Savior.
-It doesn't cost a dime.
-It is free.